29 Jun Babinsky, Shlyapochnik (1874 – 1945)

 My Paternal Grandparents

 So, Borukh, Khaya, and their siblings, who were at least the fourth generation Berdichevers, counted as residents of Kamenets-Litovsk and Levkov, respectively.
-Considering that their parents had not sought a shidduch for their children in their ancestral towns, the link to those towns must have grown weak by then – Borukh’s and Khaya’s children were not aware of the connection.
+All these towns sat within the Pale of Settlement and contributed more than its fair share to the total of thirty thousand Jews murdered in Ukraine in the late 1910s-early 1920s pogrom years.
+Considering that their parents had not sought a shidduch for their children in their ancestral towns, the link to their places of origin must have grown weak by then – Borukh and Khaya’s children were not aware of the connection.

 Borukh was born in 1874.
 Or in 1881.
 His tombstone states: “Died May 7, 1944, in his 71st year of life.”
 But the 1897 census lists him as a 16-year-old.
 Recording of life events was not of top importance at the time.